webix-hub/docs/data/desktop/treemap.md

 Configuration settings
 -------------------------------

-There are more parameters that you can set to configure the TreeMap in the needed way:
+There are main configuration parameters that you can set to configure the TreeMap in the needed way:

 - **template** - (function) defines html content displayed in rectangles